-Sustainable Winegrowing New Zealand is an industry-wide certification programme led by New Zealand Winegrowers.
+Sustainable Winegrowing New Zealand (SWNZ) is an industry-wide certification programme led by New Zealand Winegrowers.

 The Sustainable Winegrowing New Zealand programme is based on continuous improvement and adherence to recommendations and guidelines issued by the International Organisation of Vine and Wine (OIV).